top of page

 Thank you for visiting my website, where I share my work offerings and experience, as well as my love of nature, poetry, and the hope that, through deepening our awareness and appreciation of the natural world, we can bring beauty, peacefulness, and simplicity into our lives.

 Among my offerings, I curate awareness displays and projects focusing on conceptual artworks within a broader environmental narrative.
-I have recently completed my first fiction story, As the Wild Geese Fly, which was inspired by poetry, nature, and the beautiful English countryside.
+I have recently completed my first novel, Small Gifts for my Granddaughter, a story inspired by poetry, nature, and the beautiful English countryside.

 It is in the delicate balancing of all that we have achieved in our modern world with the deeper spiritual dimensions of reverence for the earth that we move eloquently and sensitively towards the wholeness of our lives.